-- Review existing entries in the database so far, so you can be familiar with them, how we describe them, and the tags.
+- Review existing entries in the database so far, so you can be familiar with them, how I describe them, and the tags.

-- Contact us and let us know you’d like to work on a show.
-Let us know the title, the version (we prefer versions that were originally released in cinemas rather than versions that were modified later, though agree that sometimes a Director’s Cut merits review), and year of the movie or the season and episode of a TV show.
-We’ll put it in the “spoken for” list so no one is wasting time duplicating content.
+- Contact me and let me know you’d like to work on a show.
+Let me know the title, the version (I prefer versions that were originally released in cinemas rather than versions that were modified later, though I agree that sometimes a Director’s Cut merits review), and year of the movie or the season and episode of a TV show.
+I’ll put it in the “spoken for” list so no one is wasting time duplicating content.

 - It should not be more than 300 words for a movie.
 Less than that for a TV episode.